ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 operational damage to mailing lists throughout the Internet, and can result in trouble-desk calls and complaints from your own employees, customers, and clients.

+As a final note, one possible mitigation to the problems caused by Domain Owners publishing p=reject when they should not or Mail Receivers rejecting messages solely on the basis of a p=reject policy is the Autheticated Received Chain (ARC) protocol described in [@RFC8617].
+However, as of this writing, use of ARC is nascent, as is industry experience with it in connection with DMARC.

 # IANA Considerations {#iana-considerations}